Skin Graft Care

 Assessing the Graft

 Both the graft and the donor site should be assessed frequently.
 The graft should be examined for signs of infection, bleeding, ischemia, and graft failure.
 Assessments such as purulent exudate, obvious shifting of the graft, bleeding, hematomas, eschar, and necrosis should be reported to the provider immediately.
-Some mild edema is common the first few days, but excessive swelling or redness should be addressed.
-The graft may appear pink at first, but over time the color should begin to resemble that of the surrounding tissue.
+Some mild edema is common in the first few days, but excessive swelling or redness should be addressed.
+The graft may appear pink at first, but over time, the color should resemble that of the surrounding tissue.
 Graft color should not be pale or gray, which indicates inadequate blood supply and possible graft failure.

 The donor site needs to be assessed for signs of infection and bleeding as well (1,2,9).